LuceliaP/LuceliaP/README.md

-👩‍💻 Lucelia | Programmin Student
+👩‍💻 Lucelia | Programming Student at UTN Argentina
 📚 Learning with real projects
-💡 Passionate about challenges and constant growing
+💡 Passionate about challenges
 🚧 Under construction, just like any good code 💬